mikemerin/mikemerin.github.com/_posts/2017-06-13-Random-Question-Generator.md

 #   @answer=[4, 5, 6], @comparison_rejection=">", @wrong_answer=[4, 5, 6],
 #   @mc_answers=[[3, 4, 5, 6], [4, 5, 6], [1, 2, 3], [1, 2]]>
 ```

+# `.find` and `.detect`
+---
-Now we have a LOT of information stored in our question object, and this works great for select/reject, however there's a problem if we try to use `.find`/`.detect`, and another major problem if we try to use `.keep_if`/`.delete_if`.
+Now we have a LOT of information stored in our question object, and this works great for select/reject, however there's a problem if we try to use `.find` or `.detect` (which by the way are the same thing), and another major problem if we try to use `.keep_if` or `.delete_if`.
 Here's a problem that will happen with the former:

 ```ruby
 question = Question.new("find")